Create a Website Account - Manage notification subscriptions, save form progress and more.

 Due to varying work schedules and staff availability, only general arrival times can be given.

 The project should be completed according to the approved plans.
 All electrical, plumbing, mechanical, and structural installations must be completed.

 A Certificate of Occupancy is a formal document that is issued when the project has been completed according to the approved plans and certified correct by the Building Official.
 Occupancy can only take place after issuance of this certificate.

-Building plans are usually reviewed within two working days.
+Building plans are usually reviewed within 21 working business days.

 A building permit expires either:

 Yes.
 A permit which has not expired may be extended once for 180 days, upon written request to the Building Official.

 If your permit has expired, a new permit is required in order to continue work.
 The new permit will cost one half the original fee, provided no changes have been made and the permit has been suspended or abandoned for less than one year.
 To renew a permit which has been expired for more than one year, the cost will be the full fee.

 Square footage is a key factor in determining permit fees.
 The exact fee can only be determined after the Building Official has reviewed the plans, but you can get an idea by viewing our Town Fee Schedule (PDF).

 No. However, there are restrictions regarding height and placement.
 Contact the Building Official at 928-368-8696 for more information.